-We have contracted with the Canadian Government for the Canadian Maritime Helicopter Program (CMHP) at our RMS business segment that provides for design, development, and production of CH-148 aircraft (the Original Equipment contract), which is a military variant of the S-92 helicopter, and for logistical support to the fleet (the In Service Support contract) over an extended time period.
-We are currently in discussions with the Canadian Government to potentially restructure certain contractual terms and conditions that may be beneficial to both parties.
+We have contracted with the Canadian government for the CMHP at our RMS business segment that provides for design, development, and production of CH-148 aircraft (the Original Equipment contract), which is a military variant of the S-92 helicopter, and for logistical support to the fleet (the In Service Support contract) over an extended time period.
+The last of the 28 CH-148 aircraft is scheduled to be delivered in 2025.
 The program has experienced performance issues, including delays in the final aircraft deliveries from the original contract requirement, and the Royal Canadian Air Force's flight hours have been significantly less than originally anticipated, which has impacted program revenues and the recovery of our costs under this program.
 We have incurred significant costs and recognized the related sales, of which about \$970 million are currently included in contract assets on the balance sheet which could become at risk for future recovery.
-Such assets are recovered based on flight hours.
-Future sales and recovery of costs under the program are highly dependent upon achieving a certain number of flight hours, which are not entirely in our contract terms and conditions to better align with the current needs of the Canadian government and allow for cost recovery.
-As of June 30, 2024, cumulative losses remained at approximately \$100 million.
-Future performance issues, lower than forecast flight hours, or changes in our estimates due to the outcome of restructuring discussions may further affect our ability to recover our costs, including recovery of the contract assets recognized on the balance sheet and our assessment of the reach-forward loss, which could be material to our operating results.
+Such assets are recovered based on future flight hours, which are not entirely within our control and are dependent upon aircraft availability and performance and the availability of Canadian government resources.
+During the third quarter of 2024, we entered into a modification to the In Service Support contract to better align contract scope with the Canadian government's needs.
+This modification mitigates, but does not eliminate the risk related to future sales and recovery of our costs.
+We continue to engage in discussions with the Canadian government to potentially restructure certain contractual terms and conditions that may be beneficial to both parties.
+However, any restructuring discussions may be prolonged or unsuccessful and are dependent upon Canadian government resources and priorities and other factors outside of our control.
+Under the contract terms as modified, future sales and recovery of costs are dependent upon the Royal Canadian Air Force's flight hours and program costs and performance.
+As of September 29, 2024, cumulative losses remained at approximately \$100 million.
+Future performance issues or changes in our estimates may affect our ability to recover our costs, including recovery of the contract assets recognized on the balance sheet and our assessment of the reach-forward loss, which could be material to our operating results.